AleKosc/Berlin-Rent-Prices-Web-Scraping-Visualisation-Predictive-Model/README.md

 And the code for the predictive model in this [Jupyter notebook](https://github.com/AleKosc/Berlin-Rent-Prices-Web-Scraping-Visualisation-Predictive-Model/blob/master/Berlin_Rent_Model.ipynb)

-The heat map of Berlin rent prices by postal code can be found here:
+The heat map of Berlin rent prices by postal code can be found [here](https://public.tableau.com/profile/ale.kos#!/vizhome/BerlinRentperSqM/RentperSqM)